TerminalsandCoffee/Certified-Kubernetes-Admin-Study/Mock Exams/Mock Exam 1.md

 kubectl create namespace apx-x9984574
 ```

 > A Kubernetes namespace logically divides a cluster into isolated environments.
+Similar to different rooms in a house, each room has its own space and purpose, so things don’t get mixed up.

 ---
 ## Question 4